open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 ## Configure multi-branch pipeline

-There are two main approaches to semi-supervised learning, consistency constraints and pseudo-labels.
-Consistency constraints often require some careful design, while pseudo-labels have a simpler form and are easier to extend to downstream tasks.
+There are two main approaches to semi-supervised learning, consistency regularization and pseudo label.
+Consistency regularization often requires some careful design, while pseudo label have a simpler form and are easier to extend to downstream tasks.
-We adopt a teacher-student joint training semi-supervised object detection framework, so labeled data and unlabeled data need to configure different data pipeline:
+We adopt a teacher-student joint training semi-supervised object detection framework based on pseudo label, so labeled data and unlabeled data need to configure different data pipeline:

 (1) Pipeline for labeled data：